rontarrant/gtkDcoding/docs/_posts/2019-08-23-0064-cairo-vii-drawingarea-animation.md

 number++;
 ```

-And that’s in the `onDraw` callback… which is the real callback attached to the `DrawingArea` as opposed to the sort-of callback attached to the `Timeout`.
+And that’s in the `onDraw` callback... which is the real callback attached to the `DrawingArea` as opposed to the sort-of callback attached to the `Timeout`.

 We don’t have to set up a `for()` loop because the `Timeout` repeats 24 times per second and ends up doing the job a loop would normally do.